Germany

 Global Anti Base Erosion Proposal – Pillar Two in Germany

-Germany implemented the Directive (EU) 2022/2523 on ensuring a global minimum level of taxation (Pillar Two) through the so-called Minimum Taxation Directive Implementation Act (Mindestbesteuerungsrichtlinie-Umsetzungsgesetz) in December 2023.
-The German rules on Pillar Two (Mindeststeuergesetz) closely follow the OECD Model Rules, the Directive (EU) 2022/2523, and other publications (in particular the Administrative Guidance as of February and July 2023) of the OECD.
-The Administrative Guidance as of December 2023 and June 2024 have not yet been implemented.
-Both Guidances were expected to be implemented by the end of the year 2024, but the process has been delayed due to the dissolution of the coalition of the governing parties and the forthcoming early elections.
-The Top-Up Tax according to the German rules on Pillar Two is levied as an independent tax next to the income or corporate income taxes.
-The rules also include safe harbour rules as well as a Qualified Domestic Top Up Tax (Nationale Ergänzungssteuer).
-The German Income Inclusion Rule (Primärergänzungssteuer) is to be applied for business years commencing after 30 December 2023 onwards, and the Undertaxed Profit Rule (UTPR; Sekundärergänzungssteuer) is to be applied in principle for business years commencing after 30 December 2024 onwards.
-Like the OECD Model Rules, the German Mindeststeuergesetz applies to domestic constituent entities of multinational enterprise groups with consolidated revenues of at least EUR 750 million in at least two of the four preceding years.
+The Top Up Tax according to the German rules on Pillar Two is levied as an independent tax next to the Income or Corporate Taxes.
+The rules also include safe harbour-rules as well as a Qualified Domestic Top Up Tax ("Nationale Ergänzungssteuer”).
+The German Income Inclusion Rule (“Primärergänzungssteuer”) is to be applied for business years commencing after 30 December 2023 onwards and the Undertaxed Profit Rule (“Sekundärergänzungssteuer”) in principle for business years commencing after 30 December 2024 onwards.
+As per the OECD Model Rules the German Minimum Tax Act applies to domestic constituent entities of a multinational enterprise groups with consolidated revenues of at least EUR 750 million in at least two of the four preceding years.

-Windfall tax (EU energy crisis solidarity contribution)
+Windfall tax (European Union [EU] energy crisis solidarity contribution)

 The EU energy crisis contribution is to apply to EU enterprises and establishments active in the oil, natural gas, coal, and refinery sectors, which, in the relevant taxation periods 2022 and 2023, generate at least 75% of their annual turnover through business activities in the sectors of extraction, mining, refining of petroleum, or the manufacture of coke oven products.
 It will be levied in addition to any taxation charged under the Income Tax Act or the Corporate Tax Act.
 The tax rate of 33% will be applied on the assessment basis, which is calculated as the positive difference between (i) the taxable income for the relevant tax period calculated according to income or corporation tax regulations, and (ii) 1.2 times the average taxable income arising in the financial years beginning after 31 December 2017 and ending before the first tax year of the EU energy crisis solidarity contribution (i.e. 2018 to 2021 if the financial year is the calendar year).